Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Experiments

 We initialize the vision encoder with SigLIP~\cite{zhai2023sigmoid} and the LLM with Qwen2.5-7B~\cite{yang2025qwen3}; checkpoints are loaded from the public VideoLLaMA3-7B~\cite{zhang2025videollama} release.
 The projector is a two-layer MLP with GELU.
-The OVD is Grounding DINO~\cite{liu2024grounding} with a Swin-B~\cite{liu2021swin} backbone pre-trained on COCO \xf{only}.
-Across Stage-1/2/3 we freeze the MLLM vision encoder and fine-tune the LLM with LoRA~\cite{hu2022lora} ($\alpha=16$, $r=64$).
-In Stage-2 the detector is frozen, while in Stages-1 and -3 it is \xf{tunable}.
+The OVD is Grounding DINO~\cite{liu2024grounding} with a Swin-B~\cite{liu2021swin} backbone.
+Across Stage-1/2/3 we freeze the MLLM vision encoder and fine-tune the LLM with LoRA~\cite{hu2022lora} ($\alpha=512$, $r=256$).
+In Stage-2 the detector is frozen, while in Stages-1 and -3 it is tunable.
 We use AdamW for optimization.
-The detector uses a learning rate of $1\times10^{-4}$ in all trainable stages, while the LLM and the projector use $1\times10^{-5}$, and the global batch sizes for Stage-1/2/3 are 128/32/8, respectively.
+The detector and the LLM use a learning rate of $1\times10^{-4}$ in all trainable stages, while the projector uses $1\times10^{-5}$.
 Clips are uniformly sampled to $T=64$ frames per video.
-For memory-based tube association, we keep the top $N_q=15$ queries per frame to form tube hypotheses and set the EMA update rate to $\alpha_t=0.1$.
-In the Hungarian matcher and TTReg, \xf{following DETR \cite{detr}}, the cost weights are set to $\lambda_{\text{cls}}=1$, $\lambda_{\text{bbox}}=5$, $\lambda_{\text{giou}}=3$, $\lambda_{\text{temp}}=2$ and $\lambda_{\text{feat}}=1$, \xf{which are then used in training}.
-All experiments are conducted on four A800 GPUs, and training a single epoch over all datasets takes about six days.
+We set the EMA update rate to $\alpha_t=0.1$.
+In the Hungarian matcher and TTReg, following DETR~\cite{detr}, the cost weights are set to $\lambda_{\text{cls}}=1$, $\lambda_{\text{bbox}}=5$, $\lambda_{\text{giou}}=3$, $\lambda_{\text{feat}}=2$, and $\lambda_{\text{geom}}=1$., which are then used in training.
+All experiments are conducted on 8$\times$A800 GPUs.